 The vision statement for Discovery Square, one of six districts of Destination Medical Center, bills it as "a unique entrepreneurial environment of businesses of all sizes."

-That vision will become much clearer in early 2019 with the opening of One Discovery Square, a four-story facility described as a "one-of-a-kind medical office building."
+That vision became much clearer in early 2019 with the opening of One Discovery Square, a four-story facility described as a "one-of-a-kind medical office building."

 The 90,000 square feet of office and lab space--a $35 million project--is specifically designed to foster collaboration, encourage communication, and become a base for medical breakthroughs.

-Just a year after the groundbreaking, the building has already landed major tenants, including Mayo Clinic, the University of Minnesota Rochester, and software company Epic.
-Occupancy is reportedly almost full.
+Just a year after the groundbreaking, the building landed major tenants, including Mayo Clinic, the University of Minnesota Rochester, and software company Epic.

 The design of the building itself is innovative, with lab-focused features like high ceilings for large equipment, vibration mitigation systems for sensitive machines, and spaces like the ground floor Co-Lab, which allows immediate interactions between visitors, tenants, and researchers.

 But the real innovation will be through the types of interactions designed to take place in One Discovery Square.
-The tenants--including researchers and educators and entrepreneurs--will get unprecedented access to specialists from Mayo Clinic and Mayo Clinic Ventures.
+The tenants--including researchers and educators and entrepreneurs--get unprecedented access to specialists from Mayo Clinic and Mayo Clinic Ventures.

-While the new health and life science center is still under construction, it has already generated nationwide--and worldwide--attention for its one-of-a-kind culture of collaboration.
+The new health and life science center has already generated nationwide--and worldwide--attention for its one-of-a-kind culture of collaboration.

 The Castle Community: Moving forward, embracing the past

 In 2017, the Rochester Armory was mostly empty.
 The building’s future was mostly uncertain.